 Overview

-The purpose of this activity is to come up with tasks that teach basic coding practices and that build on one another to help students better understand the programming aspects of mechatronics.
-One proposed method for achieving this goal would be to have tasks that would be due with each homework assignment.
-The tasks would be serial in nature, such that a task would have to be completed before the student could move on to the next task, and a way to accomplish this serial structure would be to have each task provide a password upon completion that could be used to unlock the subsequent task.
-Each homework assignment would have around five tasks to complete, and these tasks could be related to the content being taught in the module that the homework is based on.
-The first few tasks would likely deal with basic programming concepts, such as using functions, for and while loops, or if statements.
+The purpose of this activity is to teach basic coding practices using tasks that build on one another.
+The exercises are chosen to help students better understand core programming aspects of mechatronics using programming tasks that are integrated and due with each homework assignment.
+The tasks are designed to be serial in nature, allowing students to self-pace.
+Further, they are interdependent such that, for example, task 3 would have to be completed before the student could move on to task 4.
+This inter-task dependency is created by having each task result produce, upon completion, a password that unlocks the subsequent task.
+Each homework assignment has approximately five tasks to complete, and these tasks are designed to relate to the content being taught in the homework module.

+For example, Module 1 covers basic programming concepts such as using functions, for and while loops, or if statements.

 As the semester progresses, the tasks may get more complicated, incorporating multiple instances of these concepts and applying the coding sections to the course content.
-Below is presented a summary of the tasks I have created and the learning objectives associated with each.
+Below is presented a summary of the tasks for each module and the learning objectives associated with each.

-A MATLAB script with possible solutions to each task is provided as well.
+A MATLAB script with possible solutions to each task is also provided.
 The first few tasks follow the building up structure where each task builds on the last, but the remaining tasks are relatively free from context and seemed like tasks that could be interesting or challenging.
 Tasks that build up to or build on concepts developed in these later tasks would be a good place to start when coming up with additional tasks for the course.
-In general, the tasks rely on a student ID number which provides a seed to the MATLAB random number generator, generating unique passwords for each student as they progress through the lessons.
+Later tasks are designed to rely on a student ID number to seed the MATLAB random number generator, generating unique but repeatable passwords for each student as they progress through the lessons.

 Task 1

-Objectives: Understand Functions
+Learning Objectives: Students demonstrate the use of giving inputs to functions

 This task simply requires a student to provide input to a function.
 By inputting an ID number they have created at the beginning of the semester, they will generate a unique password which can be used to access the next task.